 As such, it has been advised that the draft net catch allocation on the Owenmore should be based on the Owenmore/Carrowmore one-sea-winter (1SW) surplus while the Owenduff draft net allocation should be based on the Owenduff 1SW surplus.
-This has implications for the operation of a commercial draft-net fishery in the Owenmore Estuary below the Owenmore and Munhin/Carrowmore rivers as no fishery could be advised to operate if the Owenmore remained below CL as it had until 2020.
-The TEGOS advice for 2021 is that the Owenmore has a 1SW surplus of 224 fish while the Carrowmore has a 1SW surplus of 258 fish.
-If a mixed-stock draft-net fishery is to operate in the Owenmore estuary in 2021, then a mixed-stock common estuary surplus applies which raises the CL for both rivers to ensure both rivers meet CL simultaneously.
-The common estuary surplus for 1SW fish for the Owenmore estuary is 252 fish for 2021.
+This has implications for the operation of a commercial draft-net fishery in the Owenmore Estuary below the Owenmore and Munhin/Carrowmore rivers as no fishery could be advised to operate if the Owenmore has a 1SW surplus of 474 fish while the Carrowmore has a 1SW surplus of 242 fish (Table 2).
+If a mixed-stock draft-net fishery is to operate in the Owenmore estuary in 2022, then a mixed-stock common estuary surplus applies which raises the CL for both rivers to ensure they simultaneously meet CL.
+The common estuary surplus for 1SW fish for the Owenmore estuary is 487 fish for 2022.
+This surplus applies to all relevant commercial and recreational fisheries operating in the Owemore and Carrowmore rivers and Owenmore Estuary and can be allocated accordingly between them.
+The 2SW Carrowmore stock has a separate surplus.